greenelab/deep-review/sections/04_study.md

 learning is deeply rooted in functional classification methods.

-One of the first techniques of *de novo* genome binning used self-organizing maps, a type of NN [@tag:Abe].
-Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than K-means [@tag:Essinger2010_taxonomic].
+One of the first techniques of *de novo* genome binning used self-organizing maps, a type of neural network [@tag:Abe].
+Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than k-means [@tag:Essinger2010_taxonomic].
 However, other methods based on interpolated Markov models [@tag:Salzberg] have performed better than these early genome binners.
-Neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [@tag:TAC-ELM] being the only NN-based algorithm to taxonomically classify massive amounts of metagenomic data.
-Also, neural networks can fail to perform if there are not enough training examples, which is the case with taxonomic classification (since only ~10% of estimated species have been sequenced).
+Neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [@tag:TAC-ELM] being the only neural network-based algorithm to taxonomically classify massive amounts of metagenomic data.
+Also, neural networks can fail to perform if there are not enough training examples, which is the case with taxonomic classification (because only ~10% of estimated species have been sequenced).
 An initial study successfully applied neural networks to taxonomic classification of 16S rRNA genes, with convolutional networks providing about 10% accuracy genus-level improvement over RNNs and even random forests [@tag:Mrzelj].